-South African Practice Statements are\-developed and issued by the IRBA\developed in order to provide practical assistance to auditors in the implementingation of relevant International or South African Standards on Quality Control, Auditing, Review, Other Assurance and Related Services Pronouncements.
-South African Practice Statements do not impose requirements on auditors beyond those included in the International or South African Standards, or South African legal and regulatory requirements.
-They and also do not change the auditor's responsibility to comply, in all material respects, with the requirements of the International or South African Standards, or with South African legal and regulatory requirements, as relevant to the audit\engagement, a\review engagement, and other assurance or related services engagements being performed by the auditor/independent reviewer.
+South African Practice Statements are developed and issued by the IRBA to provide practical assistance to auditors in the implementation of relevant International or South African Standards on Quality Control, Auditing, Review, Other Assurance and Related Services Pronouncements.
+South African Practice Statements do not impose requirements on auditors beyond those included in the International or South African Standards or South African regulatory requirements and do not change the auditor's responsibility to comply, in all material respects, with the requirements of the International or South African Standards or with South African regulatory requirements relevant to the audit, review, other assurance or related services engagement.